clinssen/ode-toolbox/README.md

 ## Citing ode-toolbox

 If you use ode-toolbox in your work, please cite it as:

+[comment]: # (Actually I disagree with this.
+If they use it, they should cite the software itself, as per its zenodo entry.
+If people want a deeper explanation of the mechanisms, they should consult the Blundell publication)

 Inga Blundell, Dimitri Plotnikov, Jochen Martin Eppler and Abigail Morrison (2018) **Automatically selecting a suitable integration scheme for systems of differential equations in neuron models.** Front.
 Neuroinform. [doi:10.3389/fninf.2018.00050](https://doi.org/10.3389/fninf.2018.00050).
 Preprint available on [Zenodo](https://zenodo.org/record/1411417).